-Want to know how to prepare for exams?
+Want to know how to study effectively for exams?
 I’ve got you covered – because I’ve been there!

-Can I just say how much I hated taking college exams and finals?!
+Can I just say how much I hated taking college tests and finals?!

 I got that nervous feeling before I walked into the classroom on test day and seriously felt like my heart was going to beat hard enough to come out of my body.